liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/02-manipulating-the-dom-with-aui.markdown

 events and event listeners, please refer to [http://yuilibrary.com/yui/docs/event](http://yuilibrary.com/yui/docs/event).

-The process of creating an event listener to populate the email input field when the *Use My Email Address* button is clicked is virtually identical to the one for the *Use My Full Name* button.
+Creating an event listener for the *Use My Email Address* button that populates the email input field is virtually identical to the *Use My Full Name* button you already created.

 Next, you'll develop a more complex example that uses AUI to add and remove DOM nodes.

 ## Creating Autopopulate Buttons for the Message Field

-So far, users of the Guestbook portlet can click on *Add Entry* to access the Add Entry form which allows them to enter and save a guestbook entry.
+So far, Guestbook portlet users can click on *Add Entry* to enter and save a guestbook entry.
 A guestbook entry consists of a name, email address, and message.
-In the last section, you implemented *Use My Full Name* and *Use My Email Address* buttons that autopopulate the name and email fields of the Add Entry form.
+In the last section, you implemented *Use My Full Name* and *Use My Email Address* buttons that populate the name and email fields of the Add Entry form.
 Now it's time to implement a *Generate Sample Messages* button.
 Here are your requirements for the *Generate Sample Messages* button:

 - Clicking on the *Generate Sample Messages* button should randomly display three sample messages from a pool of ten possible messages.
 - A *Use Message* button should appear next to each of the sample messages that are displayed.
-- Clicking on the *Use Message* button should autopopulate the message field of the Add Entry form with the corresponding sample message.
+- Clicking on the *Use Message* button should populate the message field with the corresponding sample message.
-- Repeatedly clicking on the *Generate Sample Messages* button should replace the three currently displayed sample messages with three new random selections from the pool of ten.
+- Repeatedly clicking the *Generate Sample Messages* button should replace the three currently displayed sample messages with three new random selections from the pool of ten.
 - Whenever sample messages are displayed (i.e., whenever the *Generate Sample